Setting up a Triggered Messages campaign

 Depending on the features supported by your ESP platform, some of these actions may not be available for your chosen connection.

 - Add user to group.
 A fired triggerA product that lets you send automated personalized emails via an Email Service Provider (ESP), which are initiated by the the email recipient's on-site actions. tells the ESP to add a user’s email address to the email group or list with the specified Group ID or List ID.
-If there are ESP-level triggers on the list, these may be activated by this step.
+If there are ESP-level triggers on the list, are be activated by this step.
 This action just adds a user's email addresses to a list; it does not send those users any emails.

 - Remove user from group.
 Removes a user's email address from the group or list.